jgraham0325/land-register-api-docs/docs/api-documentation/V1.18/index.md

 workstream_prefix, we will try to find a non-default workstream associated with your organisation that the currently authenticated user has full-write access to.
 If this is not possible a work will not be creatable.
 When providing a prefix the workstream_prefix must match the prefix of a workstream associated with the user's organisation that they have full-write access to.
 See <a class="govuk-link" href="#access-and-permissions">access and permissions</a> for further information.
 {: .govuk-body}

 NSG related fields are optional.
-If not provided; street_name, area_name and road_category will be inferred from NSG data relating to the provided USRN.
+If not provided; street_name, town, area_name and road_category will be inferred from NSG data relating to the provided USRN.
 Use Street Lookup API endpoint /nsg/streets or /nsg/usrn to lookup this information.
 {: .govuk-body}

 permit_asds for the provided USRN can be found at Street Lookup API endpoint /nsg/usrn